-We have hosted workshops all over the country and would love to do so again.
-Please contact us if you are interested in organizing a workshop or other event in your area.
+We have hosted over 20 workshops all over the country and would love to do so again.
+Our next workshop is scheduled to be held in Washington, D.C., however we invite you to contact us if you are interested in organizing a workshop or other event in your area.

 Question: I’ve thought about running for office, but I have little to no political experience.
 Will your workshops be appropriate for me?

 Answer: Absolutely.
 Veterans Campaign’s introductory workshops are designed to train participants regardless of past experience.
 Instructors will cover general topics that apply to all levels of campaigning, from the local school board to federal office.

 Question: What makes Veterans Campaign's political leadership workshops different from other campaign training programs?

 Answer: Veterans Campaign is designed to complement other training programs, not replace them.
 Distinctive elements include:

 - Workshop & mentorship methodology designed to translate your military experiences and service ethos to the civic and political arena, not how to start from scratch at the lowest rung on the political ladder.

 - Curriculum designed specifically for military veterans, including best practices and trends among other veteran candidates, effectively presenting your military background, engaging and mobilizing your local military and veteran community, legal issues that uniquely pertain to veterans, and "bulletproofing your service record" against attacks and mischaracterizations.

 - Non-partisan instruction with bi-partisan perspectives - many campaign training programs are specific to a particular party or ideology.
 Our instructors come from across the political spectrum and have a demonstrated a strong familiarity with coaching emerging veteran leaders.
 Indeed, many of them teach in our programs specifically because there is no partisan agenda and they prefer working with service-minded, action-oriented aspiring leaders.